davidtheclark/react-aria-menubutton/README.md

 The second example in [the demo](http://davidtheclark.github.io/react-aria-menubutton/) exemplifies a transition.

 Note this: If you want to use `transition`, the component will need access to React *with addons*, since `ReactCSSTransitionGroup` is an addon.
+This is done by passing `React.addons` as the option `reactAddons`, as described above.